mpwillson/easydav/README.md

   be stored.
 This directory must be owned by effective_user.
 - **root_url:** Complete url to the repository on web, or None to decide automatically.
+- **chroot:** Directory to chroot the Easydav process.
+This must be the same as the httpd chroot, normally /var/www.
 - **effective_user:** The user name of the effective id EasyDav should operate as.
 This will normally be the same as the web server (httpd), 'www'.
 - **socket_name:** The pathname of the socket file, used for FCGI communication with the web server.
+The effective_user must have write access to this directory.
 - **restrict_access:** List of file name patterns that can not be accessed at all, not read not written.
 They also won't show up in directory listings.